 If you haven’t had Limoncello or at least heard of it, I question if you’re really Italian or Italian-American?
-Limoncello is the second most popular liqueur in Italy and it has recently become very popular in The United States.
+Limoncello one of the most popular liqueurs in Italy and it has recently become very popular in The United States.
 Because Limoncello imparts a strong lemon flavor without the sourness or bitterness of pure lemon juice it is a trendy ingredient in cocktails and desserts; and restaurants are now increasingly offering Limoncello on their beverage and dessert menus.
 In Italy, Limoncello is traditionally served chilled as a “digestivo”, or after-dinner digestive; and along the Amalfi Coast, it is usually served in small ceramic Capodimonte cups that are also chilled.

 Limoncello is primarily produced in Southern Italy in the region around Naples including the Amalfi Coast, Sorrento and the islands of Capri and Ischia.
 It is also produced in Puglia, Sicily and Sardinia.
 While the exact origin of the liqueur is unknown, it is at least one hundred years old.
-Recently The United States has seen a rise in commercial production of Limoncello using California lemons that are grown year around.
+Recently The United States has seen a rise in commercial production of Limoncello using California lemons that are grown year round.

 Traditionally made from Sorrento Lemons, the zest of the lemon, peels without the pith, is steeped in pure grain alcohol until the oil is released and the alcohol is infused with the lemon essence resulting in an aromatic yellow spirit.
 This spirit is then mixed with simple syrup and varying the sugar/water ratio and temperature will affect the clarity, viscosity, alcohol content and flavor of the final liqueur.
 An alcohol content of 28-32% is considered optimal for Limoncello, though a less alcoholic version, which is known as Crema di Limoncello, having an alcohol content of around 16% also exists.